Q1: Examine the role of the Election Commission in ensuring free and fair elections in India.

 Ans:

-Democratic countries need to hold elections for the following reasons:
+Democratic countries hold elections for these reasons:

 Q6: In an election the voters makes many choices.
 Mention them.